rdennis125-personal/practx-io/README.md

 This repository bootstraps the practx.io platform.
 It includes the Next.js web experience, .NET 8 API, Stripe webhook function, Azure infrastructure as code (Bicep), API Management policy, SQL schemas, and Azure DevOps pipeline definitions required for the Equipment Lifecycle Management (ELM) module.

-Hosted in Git, there is CICD integration with Azure Dev Center.
+Hosted in Git, there is CICD integration with Azure Dev Center, if it works.

 ## Structure